boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/tutorial/intermediate-dnd.en-US.md

 **Use drag and drop panel plugin**

 LogicFlow has built-in **Drag & Drop Panel Plugin** in extension, if you don't want to customize the graphic panel, you can use this plugin to do it quickly.
-See [Drag & Drop Panel](extension-component-dnd-panel) for more details.
+See [DndPanel](extension-component-dnd-panel) for more details.